Bolognese Sauce is often featured in Italian restaurants and when made correctly, this is absolutely delicious!

 - Cover and allow to simmer at least 30 minutes; add additional pepper and salt to tastesalt- to taste

-- Remove bay leaves; serve over cooked pasta of your choice; garnish with basil and Parmesan cheeseParmesan cheese, 1 tablespoon basil
+- Remove bay leaves; serve over cooked pasta of your choice; garnish with basil and Parmesan cheeseParmesan cheese, 1 tablespoon fresh basil

 Delicious pasta sauce for sure, but the way you wrote that recipe was genius!
 I didn't have to scroll up to the top for my ingredients, losing my place.
 Excellent recipe all the way around!